ProjectAmbri/bylaws/AF_Bylaws.md

 8. The Collective maintains the right to hold individual collective members, prospective collective members, or other non-member employees personally liable for financial losses or damage to assets deemed by the Collective to have resulted from grossly negligent or malicious behavior on the part of said individuals.
 Such a decision falls under the procedure for Major Decisions outlined in Article 2 Section 2.

 ## ARTICLE III: AMENDMENTS
-These Bylaws may be amended by a two-thirds (2/3) vote of the membership present and voting at any meeting of the Corporation that meets Quorum requirements outlined in Aricle II Section 2.
+These Bylaws may be amended by a two-thirds (2/3) vote of the membership present and voting at any meeting of the AF that meets Quorum requirements outlined in Aricle II Section 2.
 Fifteen (15) days' notice of any proposed amendment shall be given to the membership.

 ## ARTICLE IV: DISSOLUTION
-The Corporation may be voluntarily dissolved with the written assent of not less than two-thirds (2/3) of the membership conducted at any annual, regular, or special meeting.
-A motion of dissolutionment shall specify the disposition of Corporation assets as specified in the Articles of Incorporation.
+The AF may be voluntarily dissolved with the written assent of not less than two-thirds (2/3) of the membership conducted at any annual, regular, or special meeting.
+A motion of dissolutionment shall specify the disposition of AF assets as specified in the Articles of Incorporation.

 These Bylaws were adopted after review and comment by membership present at the regular monthly meeting.
 I certify that this is a true and correct copy of the Bylaws as filed in the records of this corporation.